ESGF/esgf.github.io/idp-registration.md

 ## Use cases

-This document will detail that procedure for the following use-cases:
+This document will detail the procedure for the following use-cases:

 1. Registering the ESGF IDP Proxy with an organisation’s Local IDP